Skip to content

 Guaranteed Loan Provision (while still growing inside an IBC policy)

-Another huge pro or benefit of infinite banking is the ability to to convert your compounding asset into cash on short notice.
+Another huge pro or benefit of infinite banking is the ability to convert your compounding asset into cash on short notice.

 Sure, you can also borrow against your brokerage account, real estate, or 401k but none of these are guaranteed to be available to you when you may need them the most.
 If the sky is falling and buying opportunities abound, stocks often lose value eroding your margin borrowing power, home equity lenders revoke their lines, and you may get laid off which would trigger a 401k loan repayment request due in 90 days.